STATIONARY ENGINEER, STATE OFFICE COMPLEX

 Main Purpose of Job

-The main purpose is to provide Heating and Air Conditioning for the State Office Complex.
-Must be available for any State emergency, such as snow removal, hurricanes, floods, etc.
+The main purpose of this position is to provide heating and air conditioning for the State Office Complex.

 Duties for this position include but are not limited to:

-· Operate the Energy Management System (computer) for all equipment pertaining to heating and air conditioning.
+- Operates the Energy Management System (computer) for all equipment pertaining to heating and air conditioning.
+Employee must make set point changes to equipment and know the reason for the changes.

-· Trouble shoot problems with window units that provide heating and air conditioning throughout the complex, which may have asbestos in the area.
+- Troubleshoots problems with window units that provide heating and air conditioning throughout the complex.
+These units use pneumatic and electronic digital controls.
+Employee works around equipment that has asbestos in the area.

 Education: Graduation from a standard high school or possession of a State high school equivalence certificate.